-Stay tuned throughout the year for updates on healthful activities for kids, tips for eating better and key holidays and events you can participate in throughout the year.
-Learn more about the members we’ll be spotlighting below and share your thoughts in the comments!
+Featuring six returning bloggers and a few newcomers, we are excited for what’s in store.
+Stay tuned throughout the year for updates on active and healthy living, tips for better eating, holiday events you can participate in throughout the year and much more!
+Learn more about the members we’ll be spotlighting below and share your thoughts in the comments.

 Action for Healthy Kids: Action for Healthy Kids addresses childhood undernourishment, obesity and prevention by working with schools to help kids learn to eat right and be active every day.
 This focus is because of the unique position and influence that schools have on children and their families, in addition to their responsibility to provide nutrition and physical education and their many opportunities to promote healthy eating and active living.
 Action for Healthy Kids partners with families, community members, professionals and businesses to support schools in this effort.